Living On Campus

 Dean of Students

-Western offers seven different residence halls with a variety of styles and floor plans to suit every taste!
+Western offers six different residence halls with a variety of styles and floor plans to suit every taste!
 From social, suite-style rooms to more private apartments, Western provides each student with a comfortable home away from home.
 Living on campus gives you opportunities to make new friends and enjoy new experiences every semester.
 Western provides a robust Residence Life program that gives our students the opportunity to continue learning outside of the classroom.

 If you have questions concerning the residence halls or if we may be of further assistance in making your housing plans, please contact the Dean of Students Office at (307) 382- 1888.
 This handbook is considered part of the Western Wyoming Community College Housing Lease Agreement.